Chronological Table

 In September, takes up first organ lessons at the conservatory.

 17 November: Bunk conducts a choir of 600 school children at the Groote Doelezaal in Rotterdam in two performances of his cantata Holland Herleefd op.
-48, a work commissioned to celebrate the liberation from Napoleonic rule 100 years ago on a text by the reform pedagogue Jan Lighthart (1859−1916).
+48; the commissioned work – on a text by the reform pedagogue Jan Lighthart (1859−1916) − celebrates the liberation from Napoleonic rule 100 years ago.

 1914